Working on a Dream (song)

-"Working on a Dream" is the title song to, and first single from, Bruce Springsteen's 2009 album Working on a Dream.
-At the 52nd Annual Grammy Awards it won the Grammy Award for Best Rock Vocal Performance, Solo.
+"Working on a Dream" is a song by Bruce Springsteen, released in 2008 as the title track and first single from his sixteenth studio album of the same name (2009).
+It won the Grammy Award for Best Rock Vocal Performance, Solo at the 52nd Annual Grammy Awards.

 History

 The song's sunny lyric develops what Rolling Stone called "a rare and timely moment of unabashed optimism" for Springsteen, possibly connected to the impending arrival of the Barack Obama administration: